mjbots/moteus/docs/reference.md

 If an absolute encoder is configured on the ABS port, its value will be reported here in revolutions.

+#### 0x00b - Trajectory complete ####

+Mode: Read only

+Non-zero if the current acceleration or velocity limited trajectory is complete, and the controller is following the final velocity.

+#### 0x00c - Rezero state ####

+Mode: Read only

+Non-zero if the controller has been rezeroed since power on.

 #### 0x00d - Voltage ####